-To: Rules Comments@ao.uscourts.gov
+Rules Comments@ao.uscourts.gov

-We submit the following comments in response the Advisory Committee on Civil Rules Rule 30(b)(6) Subcommittee's Invitation for Comment on Possible Issues Regarding Rule 30(b)(6).
+We submit the following comments in response to the Advisory Committee on Civil Rules Rule 30(b)(6) Subcommittee's Invitation for Comment on Possible Issues Regarding Rule 30(b)(6).
 We appreciate the opportunity to offer our perspectives regarding the issues identified by the Subcommittee.

 In our view, none of the six (6) possible changes suggested by the Subcommittee would improve current practice under Rule 30(b)(6).
-A number of the proposed changes would introduce costly and time-consuming motion practice to address issues that the parties in a case can and do resolve without court intervention, thereby increasing the burdens on an already overworked judiciary.
+The proposed changes would introduce costly and time-consuming procedures and motion practice to address issues that the parties typically can and do resolve without court intervention, thereby increasing the burdens on an already overworked judiciary.
 Others would encourage gamesmanship and similarly unproductive litigation behavior.
-Each incorporates a perspective that is too solicitous of the interests of organizational litigants at the expense of both individual litigants and broader judicial economy.
+The proposed changes are too solicitous of the interests of corporations at the expense of individual litigants.